2001 Nights: 2001 Nights

-2001 Nights was adapted into a one-episode original video animation (OVA) under the name Space Fantasia 2001 Nights by TMS Entertainment and released on VHS on June 21, 1987.
-It has not been licensed in English, though versions with English subtitles can be found.
+2001 Nights was adapted into a one-episode original video animation (OVA) under the name Space Fantasia 2001 Nights by Tokyo Movie Shinsha and released on VHS on June 21, 1987.

 TO

 Two stories from 2001 Nights, Night 12 ("Symbiotic Planet") and Night 14 ("Elliptical Orbit") respectively, were adapted into TO, a two-episode computer animation (CGI) original video animation (OVA).
 Fumihiko Sori directed.
 It was released on DVD and Blu-ray by Avex in December 2009, in Japan.
-TO was released on rental DVDs on October 2, 2009 and in December 2009 as regular DVD and Blu-ray release.
+TO was released on rental DVDs on October 2, 2009, and in December 2009 as regular DVD and Blu-ray release.
 It was scheduled to air on TBS and BS-TBS (Japanese satellite TV broadcaster) in November and December 2009, prior to the DVD and Blu-ray release.
 A 10-minute trailer was released on YouTube by Avex on November 11, 2009.
 Manga Entertainment a UK distributor acquired licensing in late 2010.
 Funimation licensed To for North American release in 2011.

 Stories

 The stories that make up the complete manga are placed in chronological order, with two exceptions.
-By the technology used, Night 14 ("Elliptical Orbit") seems to belong somewhere between Nights 6 and 7 (after the invention of suspended animation and interstellar travel, but before the Lucifer discovery).
+By the technology used, Night 14 ("Elliptical Orbit") seems to belong somewhere between Nights 6 and 7 (after the invention of suspended animation and interstellar travel, but before the discovery of Lucifer).
 The second, Night 6 ("Discovery") is referenced in Night 4 ("Posterity") which occurs 20 years after the launch of the probe Discovery.